Lerner in Toronto Star: Judge v. Legal Celebrity

 "If serving as a Supreme Court justice were to become a full-time, non-delegable job with fewer opportunities for personal aggrandizement, the justices would behave more like judges than legal celebrities," says Professor Craig Lerner in a recent research paper cited by the Toronto Star in an article examining the growing problem of media-driven promotional campaigns for aspirants to political office.

-The current focus on Supreme Court nominee Elena Kagan's appearance and lifestyle is symptomatic of an absense of critical thought on the part of Americans and citizens abroad who have increasingly adopted a greater interest in candidates' appearance than substance, according to the article.
+The current focus on Supreme Court nominee Elena Kagan's appearance and lifestyle is symptomatic of an absence of critical thought on the part of Americans and citizens abroad who have increasingly adopted a greater interest in candidates' appearance than substance, according to the article.

 "[T]he packaging of politicians allows quick and easy emotional reactions to make up voters' minds, political scientists have found.
 With results that undermine the basis of the democratic system—to allow reasoned choices on who would best represent their interests," the article states.